Superfatting In Soap Making:

 Where Does The Term ‘Superfatting’ Come into Play?

-Theoretically you’re probably thinking, “okay, we are going to need just enough oil(s) and just enough lye to cancel each other out”?
-This would be known as “zero superfat”
+You might be thinking, “So, we need just enough oil(s) and just enough lye to completely neutralize each other?”
+This concept is known as “zero superfat.”

 Normal Ranges of Superfatting: